-The history of the former Loretto Heights Academy and College campus is integral to the evolution of southwest Denver as one of its earliest developed sites.
+The history of the Loretto Heights campus is integral to the evolution of southwest Denver as one of its earliest developed sites.
 Since 1891, the Administration Building, with its soaring and enduring bell tower, has served as a familiar and constant landmark.
-The campus sits on one of the highest points in the city and enjoys a commanding view of the Rocky Mountains and the Denver skyline.
+The campus sits on one of the highest points in the city and enjoys a commanding view of the Rocky Mountains and Denver skyline.
 Over its more than 125-year history, the campus has been a significant feature of the Denver metropolitan area.